scikit-learn-contrib/MAPIE/doc/theoretical_description_calibration.rst

 Firstly, we introduce binary calibration, we denote the :math:`(h(X), y)` pair as the score and ground truth for the object.
-Hence, :math:`y` is made of :math:`{0, 1}`.
+Hence, :math:`y` values are in :math:`{0, 1}`.
 The model is calibrated if for every output :math:`q \in [0, 1]`, we have:

 .. math::
     Pr(Y = 1 \mid h(X) = q) = q

 where :math:`h()` is the score predictor.

-To apply calibration directly to a multi-class context, Gupta et al. propose a framework, multiclass-to-binary (M2B), in order to reduce a multi-class calibration to multiple binary calibrations (M2B).
+To apply calibration directly to a multi-class context, Gupta et al. propose a framework, multiclass-to-binary, in order to reduce a multi-class calibration to multiple binary calibrations (M2B).